 10. Bring gu/energy drinks

 Most European races don’t offer gu or energy drinks at their fuel stations, and this is true of the Paris Marathon as well.
 If these things are an important part of your fueling, be sure to carry your own.
 If you want to get electrolytes without carrying a drink, I personally use these salt tablets (Amazon affiliate link).
-You can also buy them on eBay (affiliate link).
+You can also buy other brands for cheaper on eBay (affiliate link).

 I would also recommend carrying at least a little of your own water, as the fuels stations are 5km apart, with the first one not until 7km (over 4mi in).
 I like to have access to water at all times, so I carried a CamelBak with a moderate amount of water (but not too heavy as to weigh me down).